1947 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse Of The 1947 Dime

-The reverse features Sinnock’s symbolic torch with flowing flame at center, representing liberty’s eternal light, flanked by an olive branch symbolizing peace on the left and an oak branch representing strength and independence on the right—creating a design unique among circulating American coinage.
+The reverse features Sinnock’s iconic three-symbol design: a torch at the center representing liberty, an olive branch on the left for peace, and an oak branch on the right for strength and independence.
+This trio is unique among American circulating coinage.

-The legend “UNITED STATES OF AMERICA” arcs gracefully around the top rim, while “ONE DIME” appears at the bottom, with the Latin motto “E PLURIBUS UNUM” elegantly integrated between the design elements.
-For 1947 issues, mint marks are positioned to the right of the torch’s base, providing clear identification of production facility.
+“UNITED STATES OF AMERICA” arcs around the top, and “ONE DIME” appears at the bottom, with “E PLURIBUS UNUM” woven between the design elements.
+On 1947 branch-mint issues, you’ll find the mint mark to the right of the torch’s base.

 Other Features Of The 1947 Dime